stefan-hoeck/idris2-style-guide/README.md

 ### Case Expressions

-Consider starting a case block on a new line when it helps
+Start a case block on a new line indented by two characters for improved readability:
-readability:

 ```idris
 printValues : List Ordering -> IO ()